-First, diversification will be sought by geographical location of the ESS Projects in which the Company invests across Great Britain, the Republic of Ireland and Northern Ireland, provided that no more than 10 per cent. of Gross Asset Value (calculated at the time of investment) may be invested in the Republic of Ireland and Northern Ireland.
+First, diversification will be sought by geographical location of the ESS Projects in which the Company invests across Great Britain, the Republic of Ireland and Northern Ireland Great Britain and the Overseas Jurisdictions, provided that no more than 3±0 per cent. of Gross Asset Value (calculated at the time of investment) may be invested in the Republic of Ireland and Northern Ireland the Overseas Jurisdictions.